angela-m-olson-13/pm-final-project/01-product-thinking/problem-hook.md

 Route Logic's complexity is doing our competitors' sales pitch for them - unless we act, users already solving their problems with workarounds will take their business somewhere that does not make them work this hard.

 ## Value proposition
-For Users at regional delivery fleet companies, we will value simplicity in core features because to avoid user workarounds and desire to look at competitor products.
+For Users at regional delivery fleet companies, we will value simplicity in core features to avoid user workarounds and desire to look at competitor products.

 ## Cold-read self-review
 Coming back to this again and after sharing in our partner discussion, the who and why is clear but I feel the problem hook is still not quite catchy enough.
 I will refine that a bit further to be even more crisp.